-A small, tranquil town characterized by its charming cafes and boutique artistic stores, Zichron Ya’akov sits just before Haifa in Israel’s north, around one hour from Tel Aviv by train or car.
-Founded by 100 Romanian Jewish pioneers in 1882, in what was then Ottoman-ruled Palestine, it is one of the first ‘modern’ settlements in Israel.
-For history buffs, check out the First Aliyah Museum, where you’ll learn about the fascinating story of the town’s founders.
-Also known for its wine – it is home to the Carmel Winery, one of the most famous in Israel – Zichron Ya’akov is easy to fall in love with and makes for a great day trip from Tel Aviv.
+A small, tranquil town located on Mount Carmel, Zichron Ya’akov sits just before Haifa in Israel’s north, about an hour from Tel Aviv by train or car.
+Founded by one hundred Romanian Jewish pioneers in 1882, it is one of the first modern settlements in Israel.
+Make a trip to the First Aliyah Museum to learn about the town’s founders before arriving at the Carmel Winery, which offers one of the finest wines in all of Israel.
+From here, wander around Zichron’s main street Midrahov, which is lined with cafés and boutiques.

 Caesarea, one of the most significant Roman cities during the time of Herod (37 to 4 BCE), can be reached via a scenic journey north along the Mediterranean coast.
 The town is renowned for its national park, home to the remains of an ancient Roman harbour, and to many other ruins, including a hippodrome.
 One of the most striking settings is Caesarea’s aqueduct beach, a stretch of white sand surrounded by ancient ruins.

 About two hours and 12 minutes from Tel Aviv lies Masada, a UNESCO World Heritage Site in southern Israel’s Judean desert.
 The ancient fortress lies on top of a massive plateau that overlooks the Dead Sea.
 It is also home to the Masada Snake Path, one of the most iconic hikes in Israel, offering stunning views of the sunrise.
 It takes about 90 minutes to get to the top.

 A short drive away (about 20 minutes) is the Ein Gedi Nature Reserve, a beautiful desert oasis with natural springs, waterfalls and botanical gardens.